-#Charlottesville: Before and Beyond is the first book published about the August 2017 violence, known as the Unite the Right rally, in Charlottesville, Virginia.
-Included are essays both previously published on Public Seminar and independently commissioned, which grapple with the divisive implications, the underlying motivations, and the complicated forces at work in the turmoil — and even fatal violence — that occurred.
+#Charlottesville: Before and Beyond is the first book published about the August 2017 violence in Charlottesville, Virginia.
+Included are essays both previously published on Public Seminar and independently commissioned, which grapple with the divisive implications, the underlying motivations, and the complicated forces at work in the turmoil—and even fatal violence—that occurred.

 The perspectives of the book come from both activist and scholarly bases, and approach the problems of white supremacy, alt-right ideology, and partisan politics from sociological, historical, political, religious, and philosophical vantages.
 Indeed, the arguments presented are not entirely harmonious, but represent the diverse responses such a horrific moment is wont to provoke.

 They attempt to answer questions that still plague us almost six months after the event.
 How much is the new administration to blame for the sudden visibility of white supremacist groups?
 What are we to do with Americans’ tragic racial history and relics that commemorate the violence of slavery and the Civil War?
 Where can we turn as political conversation stalls around these important subjects?
 What are our responsibilities as citizens?

 Preface by Jeffrey C. Goldfarb and Claire Potter